nanguoshun/English_EveryDay/Day_9_Family.md

 - immediate family (father, ather)
 - extended family:
 - the value of ...
-- bittersweet: both plesant and painful or regreatful.
+- bittersweet: both pleasent and painful or regreatful.
 - close-knit: very tight.
 My mother and I are close-knit ( means good relationship)
 - Literally.
 Exactly
 - Don't take somebody for granted.  think it is so. (you should appreciate them)